Home

 Upper Ocoee River Whitewater Rafting Guide

-This Upper Ocoee River whitewater guidebook was originally envisioned as a study aide for second year Middle Ocoee raft guides aspiring to become Upper Ocoee raft guides.
+The Upper Ocoee River whitewater guidebook was originally envisioned as a study aide for second year Middle Ocoee raft guides aspiring to become Upper Ocoee raft guides.
 You should master the Middle Ocoee River before attempting the Upper Ocoee River.
 Based on feedback I have received this guidebook is also popular with private boaters and even rafting guests aspiring to run the Upper Ocoee.
-I have personally taken guest down full river trips that told me they studied this guide and watch the supporting videos to get a feel for what to expect.
-Study 201 - Upper Ocoee Rapids and Routes
+I have personally taken guests down full river trips that told me they studied this guide and watched the supporting videos to get a feel for what to expect.
+Apparently some of them decided to request me.
+Study 201 - Upper Ocoee Rapids and Routes to learn more about the Upper rapids.

 Be Mindful Not To Create Hazards With Your Gear

 It is wise to be mindful not to create additional or avoidable hazards.
 In particular be certain that your gear and the way you carry it will not endanger you or others.
-I personally know several guides that have had very close calls involving carabiners.
+I personally know several guides that have had very close calls involving unlocked carabiners.
 Non-locking carabiners can be very dangerous if not carried inside a pocket or within a gear bag.
 Locking carabiners are better but you must remember to lock them if they are exposed.
 I prefer self-locking carabiners as they remove the potential of forgetting to lock them.
-You can remove the need for an exposed carabiner by using the built in plastic clip on your throw bag to secure it to your raft.
+Self locking carabiners also require care so they won't unlock due to location and your or others motion of movement.
+Please be thoughful in this matter.
+You can remove the need for an exposed carabiner by using the built in plastic clip on your rope throw bag to secure it to your raft.

-One of my friends got clipped into an open carabiner when he flipped at Grumpy's Ledge some years ago.
+One of my friends got clipped into an unlocked carabiner when he flipped at Grumpy's Ledge some years ago.
 Miraculously he was able to un-clip himself just before he ran out of air.
 Another friend had a close call at Godzilla and Humongous on the Upper Ocoee in the Olympic Course.
 Fortunately a nearby guide was able to determine the seriousness of the situation and intervene.
 I have video of the second close call.
 If you have any doubt you should watch the video.
-This video has made the round in the swift water rescue circuit as a teaching aide.
-Guide belts clipped to the outside of rafts or even around your waste could be additional sources of hazards.
-The guide belt on the outside of raft could potentially endanger commercial guests or other river users.
-Civil liability might be second to the damage and avoidable accident might do to your conscience.
-Study 102 - Avoidable Hazards on the River
+This video has made the rounds in the swift water rescue circuit as a teaching aide.

 Entrapment by carabiner on Upper Ocoee River